JetBrains/teamcity-documentation/topics/known-issues.md

 ## Wrong times for build scheduled triggering (Timezone issues)

-Make sure you use the latest update for Java 8 installation available for your platform (e.g. OpenJDK 8 by [AdoptOpenJDK](https://adoptopenjdk.net/)).
+Make sure you use the latest update for Java 8 installation available for your platform (e.g. OpenJDK 8 by [Amazon Corretto](https://aws.amazon.com/corretto/)).

 ## Upgrading IntelliJ IDEA May Affect Active Pre-Tested Commits